OzzyHelix/WSL-LUKS-Mount/README.md

 ### Supported Configuration

-✅ Windows EFI/System partition on its own drive
+Windows EFI/System partition on its own drive

-✅ Linux LUKS-encrypted drives on separate physical drives
+Linux LUKS-encrypted drives on separate physical drives.
+LUKS encrypted partitions can also be shared on the same drive its just the case that Windows partitions can't

 ### Unsupported Configuration

-❌ Windows and Linux sharing the same physical drive
+Windows and Linux sharing the same physical drive

 WSL disk pass-through does not work reliably when Windows and Linux partitions reside on the same disk.